At the heart of Canada's rush towards liquified natural gas, Kitimat, B.C., is poised to boom | CBC News

 A giant of the local economy

-in Kitimat, a new fire station, health clinic and youth centre sit alongside apartments whose rents have skyrocketed, evidence that LNG is already transforming the region.
+A new fire station, health clinic and youth centre in Kitamaat Village are evidence that LNG is already transforming the region.

-No less than 70 per cent of Kitimat's municipal revenues come from the industry, and largely LNG Canada.
+As for the district itself, no less than 70 per cent of Kitimat's municipal revenues come from industry, largely from the Rio Tinto plant, along with a notable contribution from LNG Canada.

-The factory's construction has employed more than 7,000 people since it began, housing them in work camps in and around Kitimat.
+The plant's construction has employed more than 7,000 people since work began, housing them in work camps in and around Kitimat.
 Cedar Valley Lodge, which includes restaurants, fitness centres and even a rock climbing wall, can hold as many as 4,500 employees.

-Despite building the largest private infrastructure project in Canada's history, LNG Canada has largely mitigated the negative impacts on the municipality, according to Kitimat's mayor, Phil Germuth.
+Despite building the largest private infrastructure project in Canada's history, LNG Canada has largely mitigated the negative impacts on the municipality, according to Kitimat Mayor Phil Germuth.

 Partnership at the centre

 Among the most important changes in Kitimat is the collaboration with the Haisla First Nation, upon whose traditional, ancestral and unceded lands the factory and camps have been built.
-The Nation, though, has been part of the project since the start.
+The nation has been part of the project since the start.

-Former Chief Ellis Ross, who now represents the region in B.C.'s legislature, says he opposed the project at first.
+Former Chief Ellis Ross, who now represents the region in the B.C.
+Legislature, says he opposed the project at first.

-But with a Nation still living the economic, social and cultural devastation of ongoing colonization, Ross saw an opportunity for the project to change things, if the community got on board.
+But with a nation still living the economic, social and cultural devastation of colonization, Ross saw an opportunity for the project to change things if the community got on board.

 "I started to understand that it was actually a solution to most of the problems we were facing, meaning poverty, unemployment, suicide and imprisonment," said Ross.

-"The tipping point in regards to the support for LNG was the fact that … if anything were to ever happen, LNG would evaporate into the air," said Haisla councilor Crystal Smith.
+"The tipping point in regards to the support for LNG was the fact that … if anything were to ever happen, LNG would evaporate into the air," said Haisla councillor Crystal Smith.

 Since her election, the young Haisla leader has participated in all discussions concerning liquified natural gas in the region, working with her counterpart at LNG Canada, Hope Regimbald.